jagenjo/litescene.js/guides/gui.md

 ## Creating GUI panels ##

 Most of the time you would like to make just a floating div on top of the GUI to show some HTML information.
-To help in those cases the easier solution is using the ```LS.createElementGUI``` that behaves similar to ```document.createElement```, creating a tag of a given parameter, but it has some extra functionalities.
+To help in those cases the easier solution is using the ```LS.GUI.createElement``` that behaves similar to ```document.createElement```, creating a tag of a given parameter, but it has some extra functionalities.

 First the element will be attached automatically to the GUIElement so we dont have to do it.